alanduckbyt3/alanduckbyt3/README.md

 <p align="justify">
   I am a Cybersecurity student with basic knowledge in Information Technology (IT) in general.
-I have completed a technical course in Computer Maintenance and participated in Cisco's Introduction and Essentials to Cybersecurity courses, as well as the ACAD TI courses.
+I have completed a technical course in Computer Maintenance and participated in Cisco's Introduction and Essentials to Cybersecurity courses, as well as the ACADI TI courses.
 I have also gained knowledge in Computer Networks and Network Security, both from Cisco.
   I have a foundation in several programming languages and the Linux operating system.
   <br><br>
   I am passionate about helping people solve problems and am constantly striving to improve both my hard and soft skills.
 My first "Hello World" was in Python, through the "Curso em Vídeo" channel.